Inventory Management with Ucommerce

 When Ucommerce was introduced to the world at Codegarden ‘09 one of the things we demoed was how to build simple inventory management using the API and pipelines.

 The great thing about pipelines is that they’re very easy to extend so we didn’t think to actually include the inventory tasks; until now that is.

 What does it do

-The pipeline tasks are pretty simple and do one thing: During checkout, one task looks for a field on your product definition called “InventoryOnHand” if found decrements that field with the quantity ordered by the customer.
+The pipeline tasks are pretty simple and do one thing: During checkout one task looks for a field on your product definition called “InventoryOnHand” if found decrements that field with the quantity ordered by the customer.
 It’s that easy.

 Now inventory management wouldn’t be complete if it didn’t support returns as well.
 So a second task is configured to run as part of the order processing flow in the backend of Ucommerce.
-If an order is moved to a canceled state the task looks for that same field once more and increments “InventoryOnHand” with the quantities found on each order line.
+If an order is moved to a cancelled state the task looks for that same field once more and increments “InventoryOnHand” with the quantities found on each order line.

 Setting it up

 As mentioned the inventory tasks “DecrementInventoryOnHand” and “IncrementInventoryOnHand” looks for a field called “InventoryOnHand”.
 So you need to add to your product definitions for inventory management to kick in.
 You’re free to have the field only on some product and not on others.
 The tasks will adapt to whatever the case might be.